ZenoMK/transformers_path_search/experiment.md

 ## Introduction

-Planning is a fundamental aspect of both human cognition and the functionality of large language models (LLMs).
-The study "[ALPINE: Unveiling the Planning Capability of Autoregressive Learning in Language Models](https://arxiv.org/abs/2405.09220)" investigates how Transformer-based LLMs develop planning abilities through next-word prediction mechanisms.
-This experiment demonstrates how Transformers can effectively capture both short and long-range relationships, focusing on source and target nodes in graph-based path-finding tasks.
+Planning is a critical element of human cognition and a fundamental functionality of large language models (LLMs).
+The study ["ALPINE: Unveiling the Planning Capability of Autoregressive Learning in Language Models"](https://arxiv.org/abs/2405.09220) investigates how Transformer-based LLMs develop planning abilities through next-word prediction.
+This experiment highlights the capability of Transformers to capture short- and long-range relationships in graph-based path-finding tasks, focusing on the interaction between source and target nodes.

+---

 ## Experiment Overview

-The experiment models planning as a graph path-finding task, where the objective is to generate a valid path from a source node to a target node.
-It evaluates the Transformer's ability to capture both local and global context, focus on critical nodes, and handle relationships inherent to graph-based structures.
+The experiment models planning as a graph path-finding task.
+The objective is to generate a valid path from a source node to a target node while evaluating the Transformer's ability to:

+1. Capture both local and global context.
+2. Focus on critical nodes.
+3. Handle the inherent relationships in graph-based structures.

 ---